 When push comes to shove, most handymen prefer the oil air compressor.
-That’s partially because it is durable enough and powerful enough for individual handymen and commercial businesses alike.
-And these compressors tend to be far quieter than oil-less air compressors.
+That’s because it is durable enough and powerful enough for individual handymen and commercial businesses alike.
+And these compressors tend to be quieter than oil-less air compressors.
 If you live in a tight neighborhood or suburb, your neighbors will appreciate you making less noise while using the compressor.

-Overall, the oil air compressor is a great choice for handymen who have money to spend, who need heavy-duty equipment, and who have enough space for it.
+Overall, the oil air compressor is a great choice for handymen who have money to spend, need heavy-duty equipment, and have enough space for it.
 For everyone else, though, it’s worth taking a closer look at the oil-less air compressor.

 Oil-less Air Compressor

 When it comes to an “oil-less” air compressor, the name is not entirely accurate.
-The compressor arrives pre-lubed, so it is only oil-less in the sense that you don’t personally have to change the oil.
+The compressor arrives pre-lubed, and it is only oil-less in the sense that you don’t personally have to change the oil.
 The existing lubricant keeps the cylinder working while keeping the pump protected, making the maintenance on this tool surprisingly easy.